Antique pillar clock - mahogany, ebony, yellowwood - Georgian style

 Description

-Delicate Georgian mahogany and inlaid long case clock featuring a white arched dial signed G Monks, Prescott, with additional seconds and date indicators decorated with birds, roses, and floral spandrels, an arched painted bird amidst berries, a double-weight 8-day movement with anchor escapement, striking mechanism on a bell, case with a swan neck crest, glazed panels flanked by fluted columns, the trunk with flame mahogany doors flanked by quarter columns, crossed bases ending with ogre feet, satinwood and ebonized inlays across the entire surface.
+Delicate Georgian mahogany and inlaid longcase clock featuring a white arched dial signed G Monks, Prescott, with additional seconds and date display decorated with birds, roses, and floral spandrels, an arched painted bird in a berry bush setting, twin-train 8-day movement with anchor escapement, striking gear in a bell, case with a swan-neck crest, glazed panels flanked by fluted columns, the trunk with flame mahogany doors bordered by quarter columns, crossed bases ending in ogee feet, satinwood and ebonized inlay throughout.
 The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (UK mainland).

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of prestigious antique furniture is originality.
-Ultimately, this is vital from the buyer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details